 Breaker's win.
-This direction could be deduced from the results of Chvátal and Erdős, the only difference is that they consider (1:b)-game.
+This direction could be deduced from the results of Chvátal and Erdős, the only difference being that they examine (1:b)-game.
 For the sake of completeness, we sketch their proof.
 Breaker distributes his moves evenly.
-First he puts an edge incident to all vertices, which needs no more than n/(2b) rounds.
-During that time PrimMaker may achieve a positive degree at at most n/b vertices; these are dead for Breaker, the others are active.
-Let us call the sequence of rounds a phase if Breaker get a new incident edge to each (active) vertices.
-Breaker repeats the process above, getting a second, third etc. edges incident to the edges there were active at the beginning of the phase.
+First, he puts an edge incident to all vertices, which needs no more than n/(2b) rounds.
+During that time PrimMaker may achieve a positive degree of at most n/b vertices;

+these are dead for Breaker, while the others are active.
+Let us call the sequence of rounds a phase if Breaker gets a new incident edge to each (active) vertices.
+Breaker repeats the process above, getting a second, third, etc. edge incident to the edges that were all active at the beginning of the phase.
 Breaker loses the $n(1-1/b)^i \geq 1$ fraction of active vertices, so the ith phase is feasible if $n(1-1/b)^i \geq 1$.
-That is Breaker can reach the nth phase if $b > n/\ln n$.
-But doing so, Breaker isolates a vertex. \Box
+That is, Breaker can reach the nth phase if $b > n/\ln n$.
+But by doing so, Breaker isolates a vertex.